CMB-S4/serverless-data-portal-cmb-s4/dc0.md

 ## Data Products & Organization

-The DC-0 data release includes a single Intensity and Polarization map for each split and for each frequency channel which includes:
+The DC-0 data release includes a single Intensity and Polarization HEALPix map in FITS format for each split and for each frequency channel which includes:

 * Galactic foregrounds
 * Extragalactic foregrounds